 A typical human cell contains 23 pairs of chromosomes, with half inherited from each parent.
-Down Syndrome is a genetic condition that occurs when a child has a full or partial extra copy of chromosome 21.
-The transformed genetic material alters the course of development and causes the characteristics associated with Down Syndrome.
-According to the Centers for Disease Control and Prevention, approximately one in every 700 babies in the United States is born with Down Syndrome.
+Down syndrome is a genetic condition that occurs when a child has a full or partial extra copy of chromosome 21.
+The additional genetic material alters the course of development and causes the characteristics associated with Down syndrome.
+According to the Centers for Disease Control and Prevention, approximately one in every 700 babies in the United States is born with Down syndrome.

-Most cases of Down Syndrome are spontaneous and sporadic events.
-Maternal age is the only factor linked to an increased likelihood of having a baby with Down syndrome; however, 80% of children with Down Syndrome are born to women under the age of 35.
-Down Syndrome is usually identified at birth by certain physical traits including low muscle tone, a single deep crease across the palm of the hand, a slightly flattened facial profile and an upward slant to the eyes.
-These features may be present in babies without Down Syndrome, so a chromosomal analysis called a karyotype, consisting of a blood draw, is commonly done to confirm the diagnosis.
+Down syndrome is usually identified at birth by certain physical traits including low muscle tone, a single deep crease across the palm of the hand, a slightly flattened facial profile, and an upward slant to the eyes.
+However, these features may be present in babies without Down syndrome; a chromosomal analysis called a karyotype is commonly done to confirm the diagnosis.